 The following factors can increase the risk of having an ectopic pregnancy:

-Most ectopic pregnancies occur within the first few weeks of a pregnancy, sometimes before a woman even knows she is pregnant.
-A woman may experience typical pregnancy symptoms such as fatigue, nausea and breast tenderness.
+Most ectopic pregnancies occur within the first few weeks of pregnancy, sometimes before a woman even knows she is pregnant.
+A woman may experience typical pregnancy symptoms such as fatigue, nausea, and breast tenderness.